-‘Tis the season for tangerines and copious amounts of chocolate (I’m talking about those leftover Halloween candy bars or that tempting box of chocolates sitting in the lunchroom at the office that seems to keep reappearing just when you think the box is empty).
+‘Tis the season for tangerines and copious amounts of chocolate (I’m talking about that tempting box of chocolates sitting in the lunchroom at the office that seems to keep reappearing just when you think the box is empty).
 My favorite way to get my chocolate fix is by adding unsweetened raw cocoa powder to smoothies and oatmeal.
 Cocoa is an amazing source of antioxidants, which fight cancer and heart disease, and also may act as an antidepressant by boosting serotonin.
 Try some cocoa in your next smoothie bowl and discover this sweet breakfast that could even pass for dessert.

 - 1 cup raspberries, frozen

 - 1 kiwi

 - Blend the raspberries in a food processor (pour a splash of almond milk in to get it moving, and pause to scrape down the sides).

 - Add cocoa, peanut butter, flax seeds & cinnamon and blend until you get a smooth consistency.